tempblade/creator/README.md

 - Integration with OpenFX inside rust
 - Standalone rust rust rendering using vulkan and or metal by using rust-skia
-- Standalone package for drawing (currently the logic is already decoupled from ui)
+- Standalone ts package for drawing (currently the logic is already decoupled from ui)
+- Standalone ts package for populating & rendering project files for enabling data driven integrations
 - Caching system for the rendered keyframes (currently interpolation calculation happens during playback, this could easily be cached)
+- Full pipeline automation with integrations for blender, houdini in more (Already working on this)